-Fused fiber optic coupler is a kind of optical light distribution devices, technically based on Fused Biconical Taper (FBT) technology, so also called FBT coupler.
+Fused fiber optic coupler is a kind of optical light distribution devices, technically based on Fused Biconical Taper (FBT) technology, so it is also called FBT fiber coupler.
 As an important passive optical component in fiber optic communication system, the main functions of a fused fiber optic coupler is light branching and splitting in fiber access networks, wavelength multiplexing / de-multiplexing, filtering, polarization selective splitting and wavelength independent splitting.

 A fused fiber optic coupler is a structure formed by two independent optical fibers.
-These two parallel optical fibers are twisted, stretched and fused together so that the coupling substantially takes place through interaction between the cladding modes.
+These parallel optical fibers are twisted, stretched and fused together so that the coupling substantially takes place through interaction between the cladding modes.
 During the operation, the power output values form the output ports are monitored, and the process can be stopped at any desired coupling ratio.
 This process is known as the Fused Biconical Taper (FBT) process.
 The fused biconical taper is the most widely used method in make of optical fiber coupler, with many advantages of low excess loss, precise coupling ratio, good consistency and stability.